nikoskalogridis/streamerbrainz/README.md

 # Or add user to input group
 sudo usermod -a -G input $USER

-# Run with verbose logging to see configuration
+# Run with debug logging to see configuration
-sudo ./builds/streamerbrainz -v
+sudo ./builds/streamerbrainz -log-level debug
 ```

+**Note:** The webhooks HTTP server always runs on the configured port (default 3001), regardless of whether Plex integration is enabled.

 ### IPC connection refused